eddwan/electron-react-ipc/README.md

 # electron-wallpaper-explorer

-**Simple electron app to explore newest wallpaper from alphacoders.com and select any of them as your wallpaper with one click.**
+**Simple electron app to open dialogs per request from external app through IPC**

 This is a minimal Electron application based on the [Quick Start Guide](http://electron.atom.io/docs/latest/tutorial/quick-start) within the Electron documentation.